jeffreyigims/deploy_ci_cd/TestAutomationLab.md

 [Travis CI](https://www.travis-ci.com) is a tool that supports configuring applications to support continous integration.
 The core of the tool is to help us automate our builds, testing, and deployments.

-1. Go to [travis](https://travis-ci.com/) and [sign up with GitHub](https://travis-ci.com/signin).
+1. Let's link our repository to travis.
+Go to [travis](https://travis-ci.com/) and [sign up with GitHub](https://travis-ci.com/signin).
 Accept the Authorization of Travis CI.
 You’ll be redirected to GitHub.
 Click on your profile picture in the top right of your Travis Dashboard, click Settings and then the green Activate button, and select the BookManager repo so we can use it with Travis CI.

 1. Our first rule of development is to never work off of the main branch.
 Check out a different branch for us to work on called `staging`.